daibach142/SaitekRadio/README.md

 ## INSTALLATION

-Download project from Github, and extract the contents into a working directory (which may be discarded after installation is complete).
+Download the latest release from https://github.com/daibach142/SaitekRadio/releases/, and extract the contents into a working directory
+(which may be discarded after installation is complete).

+Ensure `flightgear` is installed first!

 ### On Linux x86-64:

-Type:
+Go to the working directory and type:

 		sudo make install